 AI Usage

 It’s important to set personal limits on how we approach and use AI tools as they becomes more prevalent throughout our society.
-I have created this permanent page, inspired by Dever Sivers and Damola Morenikeji.
+I have created this permanent page, inspired by Derek Sivers and Damola Morenikeji.
 I will keep it updated with how I personally use AI to add value to my life in a sustainable way.

 Writing